 Copying, displaying, and distributing copyrighted works may infringe the owner's copyright.
 The University of Texas System's policy statement on Use of Copyrighted Materials can help you determine whether your use of a copyrighted work may be an infringement.
 Any use of computer or duplication facilities by students, faculty, or staff for infringing use of copyrighted works is subject to appropriate disciplinary action as well as those civil remedies and criminal penalties provided by federal law.

+Since PPR for films and other media are not necessary when using media in teaching, UTSA Libraries in general does not acquire PPR.
 Sometimes, however, the Libraries will have PPR for some media.
 For example, the Libraries would have PPR for a film if the PPR happens to be included in the purchase price.
-Contact your department’s subject specialist librarian to inquire about the Libraries’ media and PPR holdings.
+Contact your department’s subject librarian to inquire about the Libraries’ media and PPR holdings.